Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/README.md

 3) 2-Way Communications Demo

-    1) Create two terminal windows
+    1) Create two terminal windows.
+    2) Go to our home directory for both terminal windows.
     3) In one of the terminal windows, run `make setupA`
     4) In the other terminal window, run `make setupB`
     5) Type messages into one of the terminal window.